Quotennial/song_of_the_week_slackbot/README.md

 - Image for SongBot
 - Have different phrases for song of the week (pick from them at random)
 - Testing :heavy_check_mark: (scafolding and basic test built)

+**FR6** slack sends action responses to a forwarding address - so need to secure a domain and add listener to parse responses in the box